fabioc-aloha/Spotify/README.md

 ### **🎵 Alex Method Playlist Generation**

-Create perfectly curated playlists for any occasion in seconds:
+Create well-curated playlists for any occasion in seconds:

-- **☕ Coffee Shop Atmosphere** - Ambient tracks perfect for work or relaxation
+- **☕ Coffee Shop Atmosphere** - Ambient tracks ideal for work or relaxation
 - **🧘 Therapeutic Journeys** - Guided musical experiences for wellness and meditation
 - **🎧 Live Performance Collections** - Discover acclaimed DJ sets and live recordings
 - **📱 Custom Mood Playlists** - AI-powered recommendations based on your preferences